roshan-lal-dia/tech-travelers-journal/README.md

 * New Ideas
 * ignore and be grateful
 * New plans
 * Trying to start and be consistent
+* Today Received Sclaler Price Money

  ## Tech Sattire (Smile in Pain Edition🥲)
 - I thought Android Application JAVA code is worse, then I saw JAVA servlet code